 |Checking Account||0.15% APY||$1500|

 |Certificates of Deposit|| ||$1 for all terms|

-Middlesex Federal Savings Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Middlesex Federal Savings does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+Middlesex Federal Savings Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Middlesex Federal Savings does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Middlesex Federal Savings's CD rates are fair as compared against the national average.Back to Overview
+Middlesex Federal Savings's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a Middlesex Federal Savings Near Me

-Middlesex Federal Savings has three locations in the U.S.Back to Overview
+Middlesex Federal Savings has three branches in the U.S.Back to Overview